 Speak with a Florida Slip and Fall Accident Lawyer Today

 Slip and fall accident lawsuits are among the more complex types of personal injury claims, especially when they involve well-financed corporate defendants.
-If you are involved in such an accident and need qualified legal advice and representation, contact the slip & fall attorneys at the Leifer Law Firm today.
+If you are involved in such an accident and need qualified legal advice and representation, contact the slip & fall attorneys at Leifer & Ramirez today.